 No one travels with travel trunks anymore.
 There are no porters, sherpas or man servants to carry your luggage for you.
-So whether you are a business traveller, a backpacker or a first-class frequent flier, the following packing tips will be useful.
+So whether you are a business traveler, a backpacker or a first-class frequent flier, the following packing tips will be useful.

-Tip 1 to Pack Your Bags: Travel Light
+How to Pack a Suitcase – Tip 1 to Pack Your Bags: Travel Light

 There are things that you need to carry with you wherever you go and whatever the time frame.